openequella/openequella.github.io/guides/IntegratedLMSUserGuide.md

 Search results can be shared with other users by sending them the search results for their use.
 Clicking the Share tab at the top of the Results box displays the Share search query pane where results can be shared by: RSS or Atom feed, via URL and via e-mail.
 * Share search results as an RSS or Atom feed—selecting the RSS feed or Atom feed link will display a subscription page.
 Subscribed users are notified if resources are updated or added to the search results.
 * Share search results via URL—users can send a link to the search results page to other users by copying and pasting the URL into an email or other document.
-The EQUELLA log in page is displayed when the link is clicked.
+The openEQUELLA log in page is displayed when the link is clicked.
 After logging in, the user is taken directly to the search results page.
 * Share search results via e-mail—users can send results to others via email.
 Enter an email address in the field provided and click the mail icon .
 Check the Share only results viewable by guests checkbox if sending to users outside your institution.

 ## Search results Images view